Abstract submission re-open!

-WCE 2021 is excited to announce that an opportunity to submit your abstract will be available soon!Read more
+WCE 2021 is excited to announce that an opportunity to submit your abstract is available!Read more

 Never has there been a more important time to celebrate epidemiology, share our work and bring together all of those interested in epidemiology internationally.
 The Congress was already coming together with a wonderful response to the call for abstracts (over 1100), outstanding speakers and an excellent selection of workshops.
 We acknowledge all of the support from all of those assisting in organisation, sponsoring, expressing interest, submitting abstracts and otherwise involved.